Creating a morning routine and following it as consistently as possible can lead to provide shifts in your life.

 Routines are all about creating small daily practices that add up and transition into long-term habits.
 That’s why something as simple as a morning routine, can impact your health and wellbeing in many ways.

 Creating more space in your life to do the rituals and routines you need to feel your best, is a key part of taking care of yourself.
-When we talk with our Wellness Coaching clients about morning routines, we’re not just talking about making coffee, getting ready for the day, and eating breakfast — we’re talking about starting your day with more intention and purpose.
+When we talk with our students in The Method program about morning routines, we’re not just talking about making coffee, getting ready for the day, and eating breakfast — we’re talking about starting your day with more intention and purpose.

 Manifest A Great Day